kr1shnasomani/OrthoVision/README.md

    pip install tensorflow numpy matplotlib opencv-python pillow scikit-learn imbalanced-learn
    ```

-2. Download the dataset folder
+2. Download the dataset (link to the dataset: **https://www.kaggle.com/datasets/vuppalaadithyasairam/bone-fracture-detection-using-xrays?rvi=1**)

 3. Copy the path of the dataset folder and paste it into the code